We Love Colors Microfiber Tights (available in 51 different colors)

 I don’t have an answer to the question.
 To each her own.
 But I’ll tell you my opinion based on my own lingerie philosophy.
 Lingerie is YOURS!
 Especially if it is something you bought for yourself.
 At the end of the day, it is about you feeling good, confident, sexy, empowered.
 If he pays enough attention to enjoy it (without being in too much a rush to rip it off), then that is the bonus.
 The icing on your already very fabulous cake.
 So go ahead and repurpose your pieces.
 Wear for yourself.
 Wear them for someone else.
 Just wear them with confidence and you’ll hear no judgment from me.

-On the personal side, I love what Dita von Teese has to say about lingerie.
+On the personal side, I love what Ms. von Teese has to say about lingerie.
 Like her, I believe that “Lingerie is not about seducing men, it’s about embracing womanhood.”
 And I also “…love it when you can go about your daily business with the knowledge that you have a little secret of your own underneath.”
-With that in mind, why don’t we take a look at a few key pieces that can give anyone a Dita-worthy wardrobe.
+With those two quotes in mind, why don’t we take a look at a few key pieces that can give anyone a Dita-worthy wardrobe.

-Dita von Teese is almost never seen without her stockings, and thanks to an exclusive deal with Secrets in Lace, you can wear the exact same nylons that she does in her burlesque shows and stage performances.
-The pair shown to the right is the Dita Glamour French Heel, and you can purchase it here.
+Dita von Teese is almost never seen without her vintage-style stockings, and thanks to an exclusive deal with Secrets in Lace, you can wear the exact same nylons that she does in her burlesque shows and stage performances.
+My favorite pair is the Dita Glamour French Heel, which you can purchase here.

-Along with her many talents, Dita is famous for being able to tightlace her corsets from a natural waist size of 22″ down to 16.5.”
-While I don’t recommend that kind of extreme body modification (Dita already has an extraordinarily curvy figure), I do recommend the corsets from What Katie Did.
-You can buy a basic black underbust (like the one to the right) for less than $200.
+Along with her many talents, Dita is famous for being able to lace her corsets down from a natural waist size of 22″ to 16.5″ (though she’s said repeatedly that she’s not a waist trainer).
+While I don’t suggest that everyone make that sort of reduction a goal (Dita already has an extraordinarily curvy figure), I do recommend the off the rack corsets from What Katie Did.
+You can buy a basic black underbust for less than $200.